helenmoj/HL_technical_test/README.md

 All scenarios for Javascript Alerts were covered:

-- JS Confirm button: Covered either selecting for the JS popup 'OK' or 'Cancel'.
-I used the 'visible_text' locator to check I saw the message  'You clicked: Ok'.
+- JS Confirm button: Covered either selecting on the JS popup 'OK' or 'Cancel'.
+I used the 'visible_text' locator to check I could locate this message  'You clicked: Ok'.
 If the user selected 'OK' or 'Cancel' I saw the message 'You clicked: Cancel' if selected 'Cancel'.

-- JS Alert button: Covered the one option which for the JS popup to select 'OK'.
-I used the 'visible_text' locator to check I saw the message  'You successfuly clicked an alert'
+- JS Alert button: Covered the one option which on the JS popup was to select 'OK'.
+I used the 'visible_text' locator to check I could locate this message  'You successfuly clicked an alert'

-- JS Prompt button: Covered the three options which were either to input text and select 'OK', to not input anything and to 'OK' or to select 'Cancel'.
-I used the visible_text locator to check I saw either for 'input and OK', 'You entered: (input text)', for 'OK (no input), 'You entered:' and for 'Cancel', 'You entered: null'.
+- JS Prompt button: Covered the three options which on the JS popup was to input text and select 'OK', to not input anything and to select 'OK' or to select 'Cancel'.
+I used the visible_text locator to locate the text which for  'input and OK' = 'You entered: (input text)', for 'OK (no input) = 'You entered:' and for 'Cancel' ='You entered: null'.